 During the tax year individuals who work in the U.S. or have other U.S.-source income have taxes withheld from their earnings.
 By April 15th of the following year, one has to file an "income tax return" with the federal tax authorities and possibly also with the tax authorities in the state(s) in which one was employed.
 A tax return reports your income and either requests a refund if more tax was withheld than is required or may require you to pay additional taxes that are owed.
 The Internal Revenue Service is the United States government agency responsible for the collection of federal income taxes.

-The staff of International Students and Scholars Office (ISSO) and the International Affairs Office (IAO) are neither qualified nor permitted to answer individual questions from international students regarding their tax liabilities.
-To assist international students and scholars in simplifying the complex issue of preparting and filing a nonresident tax return - or to generate a completed Form 8843 - the ISSO has purchased a group license to a user-friendly web-based nonresident alien tax preparation, GLACIER Tax Prep.
+The staff of International Students and Scholars Office (ISSO) and the International Affairs Office (IAO) are neither qualified nor permitted to answer individual questions from international students or scholars regarding their tax liabilities.
+To assist international students and scholars in simplifying the complex issue of preparting and filing a nonresident tax return - or to generate a completed Form 8843 - the ISSO has purchased a group license to a user-friendly web-based nonresident alien tax preparation, GLACIER Tax Prep (GTP).

-International students and scholars can log onto the GLACIER Tax Prep site from our tax web site and complete federal nonresident tax forms.
+International students and scholars can log onto the GLACIER Tax Prep site with their UNI and password to access the prompt "Go to GLACIER Tax Prep".
+If you're a first-time user, you will create a user name and password to create your account.
+If you used GTP last year, you can use the same user name and password to login to your existing account that will have some of your information stored.
 A complete federal tax return will include either Form 1040NR or Form 1040NR-EZ (depending on your situation) and a Form 8843.
-If you do not have a Social Security Number and had non-employment income (such as a scholarship grant, fellowship or stipend), GLACIER will also generate a Form W-7; this form is an application for an Individual Taxpayer Identification Number (ITIN) and is sent with your other federal tax forms.
+If you do not have a Social Security Number and had non-employment income (such as a scholarship grant, fellowship or stipend), GTP will also generate a Form W-7; this form is an application for an Individual Taxpayer Identification Number (ITIN) and is sent with your other federal tax forms.